commit-conf/2024/README.md

 CICD depends on Github Actions.
 We have two workflows:

-1. [Build](/.github/workflows/build.yml): It runs on every push to the master branch.
+1. [Build](/.github/workflows/build.yml): It runs on every push to the main branch.
 It will build the website and deploy it to the `gh-pages` branch.
-2. [Optimize images](/.github/workflows/optimize-images.yml): It runs on every push to the master branch.
-It will optimize the images in the `static/img` folder and commit the changes to the master branch.
+2. [Optimize images](/.github/workflows/optimize-images.yml): It runs on every push to the main branch.
+It will optimize the images in the `static/img` folder and commit the changes to the main branch.